offthegridcoders/henry/README.md

 >This does the same as above, but also minifies images and doesn't watch

 #### How to start

+Create a new directory for your project by typing this command:
+`git clone https://github.com/theWickedWebDev/henry.git <name of your project>`

 > There are already some basic stuff in this build.
 An index page as well as a subdirectory 'about'.
 Small scss changes and one vendor library (normalize).
 These are here to get you started.

 ##### Structure